Garoth/joplin-butler/README.md

     Introduced in Gecko 1.9
     (Firefox 3)

     You're likely here because you're localizing a .properties file and it had a link to this page.
 This page is to help explain how to localize these strings so that the correct plural form is shown to the user.
-E.g., "1 page " vs "2 pages".
+E.g., "1 page" vs "2 pages" ...

-    If you're here to make your code (e.g., extensions) localizable for plural forms, you can jump straight to [Dev eloping with PluralForm](https://developer.mozilla.org/en/#Developing_with_PluralForm), but you'll likely need to localize the initial strings for your code, so it would be good to read through at least the Usage section a s well.
+Create a note with title and markdown body:

+    > joplin-butler create note "My CLI Joplin Dream" -body "Begins today :D"

+    ID: 50fe5cf5dc6f4070a11c869cd4ec0138
+    Title: My CLI Joplin dream
+    ParentID: 1d4c4899bc7d4df4ad45cd575ac30043
+    CreatedTime: 1681088397617
+    UpdatedTime: 1681088397617
+    Source: joplin-desktop
+    ---
+    Begins today :D

+Delete a note:

+    > joplin-butler delete note/50fe5cf5dc6f4070a11c869cd4ec0138

+    Successfully deleted notes/50fe5cf5dc6f4070a11c869cd4ec0138

+## Development

+The following commands put Go into the correct modules mode:

+    export GO111MODULE=on
+    export GOPATH=

+Then `go run main.go` should work

 ## Current Status

  * Automated authentication flow that pops up a dialog in Joplin
  * Configuration is saved to `~/.joplin-butler/config.json`
  * Can fetch the all-notes list and inspect individual notes
+ * Can create items like notes, folders, tags
+ * Can delete items like notes, folders, tags

 ## TODO

- * First, implementing low-level raw access APIs for REST
- * Second, implementing higher level abstractions and conveniences
- * Third, providing useful high level scripts
+ * Filters for which metadata to get about items
+ * Attaching,Removing: attachments, tags, etc
+ * Editing items, notes